-The Hampton Inn Houston note payable matured on April 28, 2023 and was extended on terms suitable to the Company.
-The Company is in the process of refinancing the Hyatt Place Germantown note payable which matured on May 6, 2023.
+The Hyatt Place North Charleston note payable matured on August 1, 2023 and was extended on terms suitable to the Company.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

 The following discussion and analysis should be read in conjunction with the accompanying consolidated financial statements of Moody National REIT II, Inc. and the notes thereto.
 As used herein, the terms "we," "our," "us" and "our company" refer to Moody National REIT II, Inc. and, as required by context, Moody National Operating Partnership II, LP, a Delaware limited partnership, which we refer to as our "operating partnership," and to their respective subsidiaries.
 References to "shares" and "our common stock" refer to the shares of our common stock.